 The Permittee shall comply with the provisions of the most recently filed and accepted decommissioning plan.
 The initial version of the decommissioning plan was submitted for this project as part of the August 28, 2020 Supplemental and Amended Site Permit Application for a Large wind Energy Conversion System.
-The Permittee shall file an updated decommissioning plan, incorporating comments and information from the permitting process and any updates associated with the final construction plans, with the Commission 14 days before the preconstruction meeting.
+The latest version of the decommissioning plan was submitted for this project as part of the February 2025 Site Permit Amendment Request.
+The Permittee shall file an updated decommissioning plan, incorporating comments and information from the permitting process and any updates associated with the final construction plans, with the Commission 14 days before the pre- construction meeting.
 The decommissioning plan shall be updated every five years following the commercial operation date.